-- Changes in staffing, reorganization, structure, or scope of the program during the year. - Allocation of resources to support the program. - Comparison of results with goals and targets. - Tracking and trending of key indicators. - Description of completed and ongoing QI activities. - Analysis of the overall effectiveness of the program, including assessment of barriers or opportunities. - Recommendations for goals, targets, activities, or priorities in subsequent QI Work Plan.
+- · Tracking and trending of key indicators. - · Description of completed and ongoing QIHE activities. - Analysis of the overall effectiveness of the program, including assessment of barriers or opportunities. - Recommendations for goals, targets, activities, or priorities in subsequent QIHE Work Plan.

-The review and revision of the program may be conducted more frequently as deemed appropriate by the HCQC, CMO, CEO, or BOG.
-The HCQC's recommendations for revision are incorporated into the QI Program Description, as appropriate, which is reviewed by the BOG and submitted to DHCS on an annual basis.
+The review and revision of the program may be conducted more frequently as deemed appropriate by the QIHEC, CMO, CHEO, CEO, or BOG.
+The QIHEC's recommendations for revision are incorporated into the QIHE Program Description, as appropriate, which is reviewed by the BOG and submitted to DHCS on an annual basis.

-ANNUAL QI WORK PLAN (SEPARATE DOCUMENT)
+ANNUAL QIHE WORK PLAN (SEPARATE DOCUMENT)

-A QI Work Plan is received and approved annually by the HCQC.
-The work plan describes the QI goals and objectives, planned projects, and activities for the year, including continued follow-up on previously identified quality issues, and a mechanism for adding new activities to the plan as needed.
-The work plan delineates the responsible party and the time frame in which planned activities will be implemented.
+A QIHE Work Plan is received and approved annually by the QIHEC.
+The work plan describes the QIHE goals and objectives, planned projects, and activities for the year, including continued follow-up on previously identified quality issues, and a mechanism for adding new activities to the plan as needed.
+The QIHE work plan delineates the responsible party and the time frame in which planned activities will be implemented.